vihborsaxena/Corporate-email-id-Finder/README.md

 It crawl the first 10 pages of Google Search for all publicly available email addresses.
 Use it like a corporate email address lookup

+How To Use -

+1. Run the python script (You should have chromedriver.exe pasted in your C:\ drive )
+2. It will ask for company name , give in this format - mail@company_name.com
+3. It will print out all the publicily available results.